 Hearing loss - Hearing loss is often characterized by the area of the auditory system responsible for the loss.
 For example, when injury or a medical condition affects the outer or middle ear (i.e. from the pinna, ear canal, and eardrum to the cavity behind the ear drum - which includes the ossicles) the resulting hearing loss is referred to as a conductive hearing loss.
 When an injury or medical condition affects the inner ear or the auditory nerve that connects the inner ear to the brain (i.e. the cochlea and the vestibulo-cochlear nerve) the resulting hearing loss is referred to as a sensorineural loss.
 Because noise can damage the hair cells located in the cochlea, it causes sensorineural hearing loss (see also Section 3.1).
 Hearing loss that results from damage or impairment to the central nervous system, especially the brain itself, is called central hearing loss.
-Unless stated otherwise, hearing loss can be defined by audiometric frequency bands, but these definitions are species-specific.
-In humans, the terms mid- and high-frequency hearing loss, refer to hearing loss is usually defined as affecting frequencies above 16 kHz, whereas a hearing loss at 4 -12 kHz is considered as a mid-frequency hearing loss.
+Unless stated otherwise, hearing loss means sensorineural hearing loss in this document.
+Mid- and high-frequency hearing loss.
+Hearing loss can be defined by audiometric frequency bands, but these definitions are species-specific.
+In humans, the terms mid- and high-frequency hearing loss, refer to hearing losses affecting frequencies at 1-3 kHz and above 3 kHz, respectively.
+In rats, high-frequency hearing loss is usually defined as affecting frequencies above 16 kHz, whereas a hearing loss at 4-12 kHz is considered as a mid-frequency hearing loss.
 Other animal models may have other definitions depending on the hearing frequency range of that particular species.